python-discord/meta/tags/generators.md

 You can try to run the loop in the example, and it gives the same result.

+---
+Generators can provide a significant performance advantage.
+You don't need the extra memory to store the contents of a list, and you don't need to spend time on initializing the list and appending elements to it.

 Note that generators are not a panacea.
 For instance, you may want to iterate multiple times over the result or access its elements by index.
-In this case, returning a list is more convenient.
+In this case, returning a list can be more convenient.

-You can also turn the output of any generator into a list: `list_of_numbers = list(my_map(abs, [-1, 2, -3])).
+You can also turn the output of any generator into a list: `list_of_numbers = list(my_map(abs, [-1, 2, -3]))`.